natict/linux-metrics/docs/cpu-ctxt.md

 	2. What is causing this rate?
 Multi-tasking?
 Interrupts?
 Switches between kernel and user modes?
 	3. Kill the `stress` command, and watch the rate drop
 3. Now let's see how a high context switch rate affects a dummy application
-	1. Run the dummy application `scripts/cpu/dummy_app.py` (which calls a dummy function 1000 times, and prints it's runtime percentile)
+	1. Run the dummy application `perf stat -e cs python scripts/cpu/dummy_app.py` (which calls a dummy function 1000 times, and prints it's runtime percentile)
-	2. Write down the percentiles and context switch rate
+	2. Write the current CPU usage, the application percentiles and context switch rate
 	3. **In the same session**, raise the context switch rate using `stress -i 10 &` and re-run the dummy application.
-What are the current percentiles?
+Write the current CPU usage, the application percentiles and context switch rate.
+	4. Describe the change in the percentiles.
 Did the high context switch rate affect most of `foo()` runs (ie. the 50th percentile)?
 If not, why?
 4. Finally, make sure that what you're looking at is context switching overhead, and not scheduling
-	1. Retry this experiment, this time using `stress -d 10 --hdd-bytes 1k &` (verify that the CPU usage is roughly the same, and the context switch rate is lower)
+	1. Retry this experiment, this time using `stress -d 10 --hdd-bytes 1k &`
-	2. Compare the dummy application run-time and number of context switches it experienced using: `perf stat -e cs python scripts/cpu/dummy_app.py`
+	2. Compare the CPU usage to **3.iii** (it should be roughly the same) and compare the context switch rate (which should be lower now)
+	3. Re-run the dummy application and describe the change in the percentiles vs **3.iv**

 ### Discussion